Audible Downloader Browser conversion · open source

 On Cloudflare Pages

-• functions/auth/login opens an Amazon OAuth flow with a PKCE challenge and swaps the returned code for ADP tokens by hitting api.amazon.<tld>/auth/register on your behalf.
+• functions/auth/login drives Amazon's mobile-device OpenID flow with a PKCE challenge and exchanges the returned code at api.amazon.<tld>/auth/register for the ADP token your browser keeps.
+The Function never sees a credential.

-• No database, no KV, no R2.
-Cloudflare has nothing about you between requests.
+• No database, KV, or R2.
+Cloudflare keeps nothing about you between requests, and the source proxy reads no body before passing it on.

 • No DRM bypass for content you do not own.
-The flow only converts books already in the signed-in Audible account, using the licence data Amazon returns to the registered device.
+The flow only converts titles already in the signed-in Audible library, using the licence Amazon returns to the registered device.

-Source on GitHub — the Pages Functions and ffmpeg build script are there to inspect.
+Source on GitHub.
+The Pages Functions, the ffmpeg build script and the small test suite are all there to read.

 Step one